Sarah Kate Ellis

 Sarah Kate Ellis (born November 27, 1971) is an American media executive and activist.

 After Ellis's graduation from Russell Sage College in 1993 with a degree in Sociology and minor in Women's Studies, she began her career in media through the re-launch of Condé Nast's House & Garden.

 In January 2014, Ellis was appointed president and CEO of GLAAD, the largest U.S. lesbian, gay, bisexual, and transgender (LGBT) media advocacy organization.

 Early years

-Ellis was born and raised on Staten Island, New York, where she attended Staten Island Academy.
+Ellis was born and raised on Todt Hill, Staten Island, New York City, where she attended Staten Island Academy.
 She and her older brother Spencer were raised by their parents, Barbara and Ken Ellis.
 During her youth, Ellis was an athlete; she participated in field hockey and was a Junior Olympic swimmer.
 While attending Russell Sage College, Ellis led a media campaign against the college administration's attempt to shut down the only women's center on campus and, in her senior year of college, Ellis came out of the closet as a lesbian.
 In 2011, Ellis attended the Tuck Executive Education program at Tuck School of Business Dartmouth College and completed it in 2012.